jkempf42/kube-volttron/cluster-config/README.md

 interface depends on what
 operating system and/or VM manager you are using.
 Kube-volttron was developed on
-Ubuntu 20.04 using the VirtualBox VMM, so the directions for adding an additional interface to a VirtualBox VM are explained in detail in the following subsections.
+Ubuntu 20.04 using the VirtualBox VMM.
+Unfortunately, Wireguard won't install properly on a multi-interface
+VM, so you will first need to create the gateway node VM with one bridged interface, then install Wireguard, then add a second interface.
+The directions for adding an
+additional interface to a VirtualBox VM are explained in detail after the section on Wireguard installation and configuration.
+The next sections describe how to create a VM on VirtualBox.
+If you are using a VM for both your central node and gateway node, you should follow the directions in these sections twice.

 #### Clone a VM or import an ISO for a new one.
 Clone an existing VM using VirtualBox by right clicking on the VM in the left side menu bar and choosing *Clone* from the VM menu.
 The VM should have the same memory and disk as for the central node.
 In the *MAC Address Policy* pulldown, scroll down to the setting *Generate new MAC addresses for all network adaptors*.
+It is important that each VM have a unique MAC address because Kubernetes uses the MAC address as part of its algorithm to name pods.

 #### Bring up the Network Settings tab
+After the clone finishes,
-Right click on the new VM in the left side menu bar of the VirtualBox app to bring up the VM menu, then click on *Settings*.
+right click on the new VM in the left side menu bar of the VirtualBox app to bring up the VM menu, then click on *Settings*.
 When the *Settings* tab is up, click on *Network* in the left side menu bar.
 You should get a tab that looks like this:

 ![Network Settings tab](image/vb-net-settings.png)

-Be sure your first interface is a *Bridged Adaptor* and not NAT or anything else
+Set your first interface to *Bridged Adaptor*.

-#### Configure the second interface

-On the gateway node, click on the *Adaptor 2* tab then click the check box marked *Enable Network Adaptor*.
-Select the *Bridged Adaptor* for the network type.
-Click on the *Advanced* arrow and make sure the *Cable Connected* checkbox is checked.
-The central node doesn't need a second interface.

-#### Save the configuration

-Save the configuration by clicking on the *OK* button on the bottom right.

-Your VM should be ready to run.
+#### Configuring Wireguard on your first interface.

+You need to configure Wireguard when your central node and gateway node VMs have only one interface, otherwise it will not work.
+After the Wireguard configuration section, there are instructions for adding a second interface to the gateway node.

 ### Preinstallation host config, node uniqueness check, and routing configuration